John Mcdonald provides an overview of the side effects of Anavar (Oxandrolone) in athletes.

 Anavar Side Effects

 It can take several months for an athlete's natural testosterone production to recover back to normal levels.
-During this period the athlete's training will not be optimal, due to the person experiencing less aggression, endurance, strength, energy levels and power.
+During this period, the athlete's training will not be optimal, due to the person experiencing less aggression, endurance, strength, energy levels, and power.
 These are all symptoms of decreased testosterone levels.
 The person's mood is also likely to suffer due to testosterone being responsible for mental well-being.

 LDL Cholesterol Levels

 Although Anavar is thought to be a mild steroid, this effect on cholesterol is significant.
-William Llewellyn writes that a small dose of Anavar (20mg) administered for 12 weeks has shown to reduce HDL levels by 30%.
+William Llewellyn writes that a small dose of Anavar (20mg) administered for 12 weeks has been shown to reduce HDL levels by 30%.
 80mg of Anavar was sufficient enough to slash HDL levels by 50%.
-Consequently, LDL levels rise by 30-33% when taking 40mg and 80mg doses.This potential negative effect on blood flow is less than ideal for endurance athletes, as exceptional circulation/oxygen supply to the muscles is needed for optimal performance.
+Consequently, LDL levels rise by 30-33% when taking 40mg and 80mg doses.This potential adverse effect on blood flow is less than ideal for endurance athletes, as exceptional circulation/oxygen supply to the muscles is needed for optimal performance.

-Anavar is a C17-alpha alkylated steroid.
+Anavar is a C17-alpha-alkylated steroid.
 This means that you can take it in tablet form, without it being deactivated by the liver.
 As a result, a high proportion of the drug will enter straight into the bloodstream.
-The benefit to C17-alpha alkylated compounds is that there is no need to take injections.
+The benefit to C17-alpha-alkylated compounds is that there is no need to take injections.
 The drawback is - they are taxing on the liver.

-Anavar is not a particularly hepatotoxic steroid (compared to other anabolics), however, if it is abused by athletes taking mega doses, or excessive cycles, liver failure is possible.
+Anavar is not a particularly hepatotoxic steroid (compared to other anabolics); however, if it is abused by athletes taking mega doses, or excessive cycles, liver failure is possible.